1954 FIFA World Cup

-The 1954 FIFA World Cup was the 5th edition of the FIFA World Cup, the quadrennial international football tournament for senior men's national teams of the nations affiliated to FIFA.
+The 1954 FIFA World Cup was the fifth edition of the FIFA World Cup, the quadrennial international football tournament for senior men's national teams of the nations affiliated to FIFA.
 It was held in Switzerland from 16 June to 4 July.
 Switzerland was selected as the host country in July 1946.
 At the tournament, several all-time records for goalscoring were set, including the highest average number of goals scored per game.
 The tournament was won by West Germany, who defeated tournament favourites Hungary 3–2 in the final for their first World Cup title.
-Uruguay, the defending champions, were eliminated by Hungary and would lose to Austria in the third-place match.
+Uruguay, the defending champions, were eliminated by Hungary in the semi-finals and would lose to Austria in the match for third place.

 The highest scoring match of a men’s World Cup happened in the quarter-finals of this tournament, when Austria defeated hosts Switzerland 7–5.
-The 12 goals of that match have never been surpassed in a men’s World Cup since — the 2019 Women's World Cup saw the USA beat Thailand 13–0.

 Host selection

 Switzerland was awarded the tournament unopposed at a meeting in Luxembourg City on 22 July 1946, the same day Brazil was selected to host the 1950 World Cup.